 Sharif is one of Pakistan’s most popular politicians.

 “The opposition will want this government to collapse rather then they moving against it.
+All opposition parties will pounce on Gilani in the Parliament,” said analyst Rizvi.

 Pressure is building from outside as well.